-Commercial real estate leases come in a variety of forms, and each form has its own pros and cons.
+There are different types of commercial leases and commercial real estate leases come in a variety of forms.
+Each form has its own pros and cons.

 At AQUILA, we take pride in helping our clients understand each type of commercial lease, and how the type of lease can impact their bottom line.

 Below you will find the three most common commercial lease types, how they benefit landlords and tenants, and which lease type is most common in Austin.